mgoold/linear_algebra_notes/cheat_sheet.md

   1. To the right of matrix $A_{mxn}$, add $I_{mxm}$ .
   2. Using row elimination, transform AI to RE; that is A will be updated to R, and I will be updated to E.
   3. As noted above, EA = R, but you can keep the AI --> RE format, since the insight will be the same.
-  4. Find the row indices of zero rows in R.
+  4. Find the row indices of zero rows (if any) in R.
   5. These zero row indices in R will be the indices of the basis in E of the left null space.

 ### Orthogonality